The mechanism of electrical conduction in glassy semiconductors: Lg Estimates

 \subsection{\texorpdfstring{$\Delta E^\ddagger$}{Lg} predictions: Numerical estimates}

 We do not have data on the dimensionless rate of decrease of the bulk modulus with temperature $(\partial \ln K/\partial \ln T)_{T_g^+}$ for either As$_2$Se$_3$ or As$_2$S$_3$.
-The quantity $(\partial \ln K/\partial \ln T)_{T_g^+}$ is, however, not expected to be too different from negative unity, judging from data on a different intermetallic compound~\cite{GADAUD2003146-Supple}.
-Thus we estimate \cref{Edjump} of the main text for two specific values of $(\partial \ln K/\partial \ln T)_{T_g^+}$ viz. $0$ and $-1$, respectively, $\Delta E^\ddagger$, to get a quantitative feel for the significance of the thermally-induced changes of the elastic response.
-Thus we compute two quantities, as pertinent to \cref{Edjump}:
+The quantity $(\partial \ln K/\partial \ln T)_{T_g^+}$ is, however, not expected to be too different from negative unity, judging from data on a different intermetallic compound~\cite{GADAUD2003146-sup}.
+Thus we estimate Eq.~(4) for two specific values of $(\partial \ln K/\partial \ln T)_{T_g^+}$ viz. $0$ and $-1$, respectively, $\Delta E^\ddagger$, to get a quantitative feel for the significance of the thermally-induced changes of the elastic response.
+Thus we compute two quantities, as pertinent to Eq.~(4) of the main text: